joannakl/cs102/syllabus.markdown

 Instead, we encourage you to use AI as a learning partner, leveraging its capabilities in the following ways:

-- AI as a Feedback Generator: Use AI to review your code and offer suggestions for improvement, just as a peer would.
-You can ask it to identify potential bugs, simplify complex sections, or suggest alternative approaches (but make sure to document such assistance, make sure that the suggested changes are correct and that you understand them).
 - AI as a Personal Tutor: When you're stuck on a concept, use AI to explain it in different ways.
 You can ask it to break down a difficult topic, provide more examples, or clarify why a particular solution works.
 Remember, however, that AI can "hallucinate" incorrect information; you are responsible for critically evaluating and verifying any information it provides.
 Sometimes it may be wiser and safer to visit instructors' office hours or tutoring hours to get help rather than relying purely on AI for such help.
+- AI as a Feedback Generator: Use AI to review your code and offer suggestions for improvement, just as a peer would.
+You can ask it to identify potential bugs, simplify complex sections, or suggest alternative approaches (but make sure to document such assistance, make sure that the suggested changes are correct and that you understand them).
+- AI as a Partner in Peer Programming: Sometimes AI can be used effectively to speed up coding the ideas that you have.
+Come up with a detailed step by step algorithm and ask it to generate code that follows those steps exactly.

+Whenever you use AI tools in your learning, question the correctness of the results.
+It should be your learning partner and you need to know why certain data structures, algorithms and programming language features are used.
+You need to be able to explain the answers and code that it produces.

 Keep in mind that exams and other assessments in this class will not be given with access to AI tools, so you need to be able to write complete programs, implement parts of given programs, answer questions and suggest solutions to problems on your own without the help of any tools.